 CUAHSI is governed by a Board of Directors elected by and from the Membership and managed by the Executive Committee of the Board and its Officers.
 More information on Board of Directors and by-laws that govern CUAHSI can be found here.

 The CUAHSI Board of Directors receives guidance from Standing Committees made up of leading scientists and educators within the water science community.
 The CUAHSI Informatics Standing Committee serves as an advisory board for ongoing HydroShare development.
 The CUAHSI User Committee is a subcommittee of the Informatics Standing Committee and serves to provide input on user needs, usability of HydroShare functionality.

-HydroShare code and development are managed on Github (https://github.com/hydroshare) with 30 HydroShare related repositories (as of April, 2017) coordinated by NSF Principal Investigators, grant funded researchers and developers, and professionals at the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUASHI) and Renaissance Computing Institute (RENCI).
+HydroShare code is open source and generally uses the BSD-3-Clause license, though some parts may have different licenses.
+Development is managed on Github (https://github.com/hydroshare) with 30 HydroShare related repositories (as of April, 2017) coordinated by NSF Principal Investigators, grant funded researchers and developers, and staff at the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUASHI) and Renaissance Computing Institute (RENCI).

 The HydroShare system is hosted at RENCI in their data center on equipment that was purchased with NSF project funding to support the development of HydroShare.
 The system has 50 TB of storage on servers running iRODS - the data management system used.
 The iRODS Consortium provides support through membership and on contract with partners (including Intel, IBM, Dell and university and computing institutes from around the world).
 There is an additional 50 TB in an offsite location used for backup and disaster recovery, in case the RENCI facility is compromised.